Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: System Model and Problem Definition

 where each $u^{(t)}$ represents an uncertain object arriving at a discrete time step $t$.
 The stream is strictly ordered by arrival time, and the volume of data is assumed to be infinite over the system's operational lifespan. \end{definition}

+While the theoretical data stream is infinite, physical edge nodes are bounded by strict memory and computational limits.
+Therefore, a truncation mechanism is essential to maintain system tractability without sacrificing query accuracy.

-\begin{definition}[Sliding Window Model] To process the unbounded stream $\mathcal{R}_i$ under finite memory and latency constraints, each edge node employs a count-based \textit{Sliding Window} mechanism, denoted as $\mathcal{W}_i$.
+\begin{definition}[Sliding Window Model] To process the unbounded stream $\mathcal{R}_i$ under finite memory and latency constraints, each edge node employs a count-based sliding window mechanism, denoted as $\mathcal{W}_i$.
 Let $W_{\max}$ be the maximum capacity of the window.
 At any given time $t$, the window $\mathcal{W}_i(t)$ maintains the most recent set of $N$ objects from the stream, where $N \le W_{\max}$.
-The window updates follow a First-In-First-Out (FIFO) policy.
-Let $u_{\rm old}$ denote the oldest object in the window (i.e., the object arriving at time $t-N$).
+The window updates follow a first-in-first-out policy.
+Let $u_{\rm old}$ denote the oldest object in the window.
 The update rule is:

 Consequently, the local probabilistic skyline computation at time $t$ is performed strictly on the active dataset $\mathcal{D}_i(t) = \mathcal{W}_i(t)$. \end{definition}